 - Luxury: Azure Sapa Hotel or Silk Path Grand Resort and Spa Sapa

 Vietnam has plenty to see and do but what you end up deciding on really depends on your interests.
-That being said, there are a few must-see attractions which are absolutely worth your money.
+I always recommend buying your tickets and tours in advance through Klook as you can often save a bit of money and skip the lines.
+Here are a few must-see attractions which are absolutely worth your money.

 - The War Remnants Museum in Ho Chi Minh city really is a must and is only a couple of dollars.